From spacedock

 INTERRUPTIONS

-{if any exploration track: exploration tracks: {n} steers across {m} sessions — this IS the work; book-keeping tracks the threads}
+{if any exploration/knowledge-work track: exploration/knowledge-work tracks: {n} steers across {m} sessions — this IS the work; book-keeping tracks the threads}

-{if any mechanical track: mechanical tracks: {n} steps across {m} sessions — gates + autonomy would carry these between your calls}
+{if any manual track: manual tracks: {n} steps across {m} sessions — gates + autonomy would carry these between your calls}

-After the synthesis, offer spacedock — but key the offer to the MODE of each track (from the mode-classification query).
-Two modes call for two DIFFERENT things; do NOT make one undifferentiated automate-everything pitch.
-As in the synthesis above, every {slot} is a FILL slot: substitute the real step-2 numbers/forks/track-names before you show the user; a literal {slot} in your output is a bug.
+After the report, offer spacedock — leading with plain value, then keyed to the MODE of each track (from the mode-classification query).
+The modes call for DIFFERENT things; do NOT make one undifferentiated automate-everything pitch.
+As in the report above, every {slot} is a FILL slot: substitute the real step-2 numbers/forks/track-names before you show the user; a literal {slot} in your output is a bug.

-For the MECHANICAL tracks (mode=mechanical) — offer AUTOMATION.
+For the MANUAL tracks (mode=manual) — offer GATE-AND-DRIVE.
 These are disciplined routine execution (the issue→worktree→PR loop, routine implementation): gate the crucial decisions and let the agent drive the loop between gates.
 Keep the gate-and-autonomy pitch — it is CORRECT for these.
-State it tied to the scan (the mechanical tracks' names + their gate-pass count or the interruption count).
-The per-scaffold flavor sharpens the automation offer:
+State it tied to the scan (the manual tracks' names + their gate-pass count or the interruption count).
+The per-scaffold flavor sharpens the offer:

-For the EXPLORATION tracks (mode=exploration) — offer BOOK-KEEPING, never automation.
+For the EXPLORATION tracks (mode=exploration) — lead with ITERATE/STEER, then BOOK-KEEPING; never automation.
 These are human-driven creative/exploratory work (writing/content, design exploration, steering an agent that drifts): the involvement IS the point.
-Offer spacedock as structure for the parallel threads — track each draft/path and its state (in-flight / paused-by-choice / abandoned) so several run in parallel without losing which is which.
+The offer must speak to the iterate/explore loop FIRST — the agent iterates and you steer; an approval gate is ONE shape that loop can take, not the headline — do NOT lead with "explicit approval gates" for these.
+Then offer spacedock as structure for the parallel threads: track each draft/path and its state (in-flight / paused-by-choice / abandoned) so several run in parallel without losing which is which.
 An open thread is tracked-prioritized work, NOT a bottleneck; a cancelled path is a valid tracked outcome, NOT a failure.
 The exploration offer MUST NOT contain "advances on its own", "without you re-driving each", "minimize involvement", or any automate-the-human-out framing.

-For your EXPLORATION tracks ({the exploration track names}): spacedock as book-keeping — track each draft/design path and its state (in-flight / paused-by-choice / abandoned) so you run several in parallel without losing which is which.
-The {the cancelled-path count} cancelled paths are tracked outcomes, not failures; the involvement is the point, so there's no automation here — just structure for the threads.
+For your EXPLORATION tracks ({the exploration track names}): you steer while the agent iterates.
+Spacedock acts as book-keeping for the parallel threads, tracking each draft/design path and its state (in-flight / paused-by-choice / abandoned) so you run several at once without losing which is which.
+The {the cancelled-path count} cancelled paths are tracked outcomes, not failures.
+The involvement is the point; there is no automation here, only structure for the threads.

 For UNLABELED tracks (mode=unlabeled) — generic book-keeping, never a guessed automation pitch (the asymmetry favors not mis-offering: a missed automation offer is cheap; a wrong automation pitch at creative work is the misread to avoid).

-If a project carries BOTH modes, make BOTH offers (they MUST differ — the mechanical one keeps the gate-and-drive pitch; the exploration one carries none of the automate-the-human-out framing).
+If a project carries MULTIPLE modes, make EACH mode's offer (they MUST differ — the manual one keeps the gate-and-drive pitch; the exploration one leads with iterate/steer and carries none of the automate-the-human-out framing; the knowledge-work one names the batch loop).
 If it carries only one mode, make only that offer. none scaffold → the generic spacedock benefit, mode-keyed the same way.
 Each offer must cite a real scan number (filled track names, gate-pass count, OPEN forks, or cancelled-path count), not a placeholder.

 On a yes, invoke commission in batch mode, supplying inputs derived from the scan (commission already accepts batch design inputs in its first message — see its Batch Mode).
 Assemble: